General Betting Guides

 There’s an adage in sports betting to always bet with your head and never with your heart.

-If followed, this removes all the emotion associated with a bet, which quite often leads to dire consequences.
-Just because you want your favorite team to win doesn’t mean they will, and the odds reflect that.
+If followed, this removes the emotion associated with a wager — and emotion is often what leads to costly mistakes.
+Just because you want your favorite team to win doesn’t mean they will.
+The odds reflect probability, not loyalty.

-Never let the emotional highs and lows of your betting experience determine how and how much you wager.
+Never let the emotional highs and lows of your betting experience determine how — or how much — you wager.

 How to Calculate Implied Probability in Sports Betting